Mining industry of Ivory Coast

 The mining sector of Ivory Coast contributes to 13% of the country's exports annually and accounts for 5% of the GDP.
 The industry has historically centered on the extraction of gold.
 Although the subsoil of Ivory Coast contains many other minerals, none had been discovered in commercially exploitable amounts.

 During the precolonial era, gold was extracted from small shafts dug into the earth or from river and stream beds and was traded at the coast or across the Sahara Desert.
 Efforts under the colonial administration to exploit gold deposits at Kokoumbo in the center of the country and at small mines in the southeast proved unprofitable.
 In 1984 the state-owned SODEMI and a French mining company formed the Ity Mining Company (Société Minières d'Ity—SMI) to exploit a deposit discovered thirty years earlier at Ity near Danané.
 Total investment in this period was estimated at CFA F1.2 billion.
 The gold ore was of medium quality, with a ratio of gold to ore in the range of 8.5 grams per ton.
-Extraction was to begin in 1987, with output anticipated at 700 kilograms of gold metal during the first two years of operation.
+Extraction was begun in 1987, with an output anticipated at 700 kilograms of gold metal during the first two years of operation.
 Ity estimated an additional investment of CFA F2.3 billion to expand output to 700 kilograms of gold metal a year.
 SODEMI also located gold deposits in the region of Issia and in the Lobo River bed, with anticipated annual yields of 100 kilograms and 25 kilograms, respectively.

 In the mid-1970s, low-grade deposits (less than 50 percent) of iron ore estimated at 585 million tons were assayed at Bangolo near the Liberian border.
 A consortium representing Japanese, French, British, American, Dutch, and Ivoirian interests was formed to exploit the deposits; however, depressed world prices for iron ore forced the participants to postpone the project indefinitely.